Exhaust Restriction Diagnosis

 How do I know if my Whirlpool WED8000DW has an exhaust restriction?

-Common signs include clothes taking much longer than usual to dry, the dryer feeling excessively hot to the touch, or the unit shutting off before the cycle completes.
-Check your exhaust vent for visible blockages or crushed ducting first.
+Look for common signs like clothes taking much longer than usual to dry, the dryer feeling excessively hot, or the unit shutting off before the cycle completes.
+Begin by checking your exhaust vent for any visible blockages or crushed ducting.

 Can I clean the exhaust duct myself without a professional?

-Yes, most homeowners can clear lint buildup using a dryer vent cleaning brush kit available at hardware stores.
-Always disconnect the dryer from power before detaching and inspecting the ductwork.
+Absolutely, most homeowners can clear lint buildup using a dryer vent cleaning brush kit found at hardware stores.
+Just remember to disconnect the dryer from power before detaching and inspecting the ductwork.

 What type of exhaust duct is recommended for the WED8000DW?